School Rules

 • exclusion from the school (fixed period or permanent)

-If a child’s behaviour is seen to be deteriorating or a ‘rule’ is persistently broken then this will be discussed with parents and their cooperation and support enlisted in helping to solve the problem.
+If a child’s behaviour is seen to be deteriorating or a ‘rule’ is persistently broken then this will be discussed with parents/carers and their cooperation and support enlisted in helping to solve the problem.

 The school will view each disciplinary situation in the light of the circumstances surrounding it and the individuals involved.
 In the sad event of it being necessary to exclude a child from the school under one of the following: